 History of Georgia Adoptee Rights

-Efforts by EAGLE for Georgians made several attempts to get an unconditional OBC bill passed.
+Efforts by EAGLE for Georgians made several attempts to get an unrestricted OBC bill passed.
 In the 2001/2002 session, HB1127 died in the Rules Committee and never made it to the House for a vote.
 Then, SB192 in the 2003/2004 session passed in the Senate, but it was then removed on the House floor by amendment.
 The major opposition at the time was the National Council for Adoption (NCFA).

 A new adoptee rights group was formed this year: Georgians for Equal Access to Records (GEAR).
 During the 2011/2012, HB748 was met with minimal opposition and moved out of the House Judiciary Committee to the Rules Committee for a vote.
 Unfortunately, it died in the Rules Committee and didn’t make it to the House floor.